Prodigy Math - A research-based, standards-aligned math practice tool

 Prodigy offers 1,500+ math skills ranging from first- to third-level DOK.
 On the lower end, students practice fluency and knowledge of basic concepts and routine procedures.
 On the higher end, they interpret and understand what the question is asking.

-Educators and parents use Prodigy to help elicit a deeper understanding of the underlying math principles to ensure students don’t just grasp new knowledge — but learn to apply it, too.
+Educators and parents can use Prodigy as they work to support learners' understanding of the underlying math principles to ensure students don’t just grasp new knowledge — but learn to apply it, too.

 Here's what teachers are saying